TiendaNube/devhub-apps/docs/applications/nube-sdk/getting-started.md

 Ensure that the script attribute of your app contains the URL localhost.
 This confirms that the environment is properly set up for development.

+## NubeSDK Assistant

+The NubeSDK Assistant is a specialized ChatGPT-powered tool designed to help developers create and build apps using the NubeSDK.
+This assistant provides:

+- Expert guidance on NubeSDK implementation
+- Code examples and best practices
+- Troubleshooting support
+- Step-by-step assistance in app development

+You can access the NubeSDK Assistant at: [NubeSDK Assistant](https://chatgpt.com/g/g-6812298534c88191be0705ba82fea093-nubesdk-assistant)

 ## Next Steps

 - Learn more about [Script Structure](./script-structure)